aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-low-resolution-barcode/_index.md

 Behavior:

 - `getHighQuality()` enables a **heavier** recognition pipeline.
-- SMALL XDimension + MinimalXDimension strongly bias detection towards very small modules.
+- `XDimensionMode.USE_MINIMAL_X_DIMENSION` together with `MinimalXDimension` strongly bias detection towards very small modules of around 1 px.
 - `BarcodeQualityMode.HIGH` makes the engine more tolerant to borderline cases.

 This is the **most tolerant** configuration in this example and shows that even extremely small symbols can be decoded **if**: